helloRupa/sessions-say-my-name/README.md

 ### Explain the stateless nature of HTTP
 * HTTP request-response cycle basically has amnesia
-* Problem: Our app has no database and can't remember the user's name or score

 ### TASK: Take a minute to write down what a session and a cookie are:
 * Open up our Slack channel